mauriceberentsen/Automated-Drone-Distribution-Network/Code/ros/src/Readme.md

 ```

 ### Configuration
-To configure the amount of routers and gateways drones edit the provided drone_meshnetwork_simulation/world/factory.world file
+To configure the amount of routers and gateways drones edit the provided drone_meshnetwork_simulation/world/factory.world file.

 ```xml
 <?xml version="1.0"?>